Shetland's coastline is dramatically beautiful

 Set on the edge of a village overlooking a peaceful bay, the original, historic building dates from the 1500’s and has benefited from many tasteful additions throughout the centuries.
-Low ceilings, winding corridors, steep steps and sloping floors all add to the characterful ambience of the place which, rumour has it, includes its very own ghost.
-Guests comment on the friendly welcome and traditional service they have received here, and the hotel even has royal connections: the Queen of England once took afternoon tea in the library.
+Low ceilings, winding corridors, steep steps and sloping floors all add to the characterful ambiance of the place which, rumour has it, includes its very own ghost.
+Guests comment on the friendly welcome and traditional service they have received here, and the hotel even has royal connections.
+The Queen of England once took afternoon tea in the library.
 Less regal guests can enjoy meals in the hotel bar or restaurant, both of which offer high quality, locally-sourced produce.
 All the bedrooms are individually decorated and named after the surrounding isles, and have views of the bay or the gardens, complete with trees – a rare and welcome occurrence on Shetland.